Visiting Narbonne always brings back memories of my high school Latin class and our teacher, Ms. Clegg.

 The Albigensian Crusade

-Narbonne’s role in the Albigensian Crusades shaped the intellectual and religious influence of the region.
+Narbonne’s role in the Albigensian Crusades significantly influenced the intellectual and religious landscape of the region.
 Narbonne’s fall to the Crusades in 1229 weakened its social, political, and cultural fabric.
 When the Crusades ended, the area came under the control of the Kingdom of France, and Narbonne’s influence was upended.

 “Must Sees” in Narbonne